The following fortnight…

-“I don’t know what I’m doing,” My-re mumbled to herself as she sat at the bar of the Broken Sword Tavern prior to opening for the evening’s customers.
-The strong smell of roasted nuts, fresh baking bread, and yeast from the latest brew waffled through the area.
+“I don’t know what I’m doing,” My‑re mumbled.
+She sat at the bar of the Broken Sword tavern before opening for the evening’s customers.
+The smell of roasted nuts, fresh baking bread, and yeast from the latest brew wafted through the area.

 “Wait a minute.
-You’re not thinking about taking up Lady Greywand’s offer to look for her missing fire-breathing lizard?”
+You’re not considering taking up Lady Greywand’s offer to look for her missing fire-breathing gecko?”

-“No,” scoffed My-re.
-“If the dragon has gone missing, it’s likely it wants to stay ‘missing’.”
+“No,” scoffed My‑re.
+“If the dragon has gone missing, something likely made it that way.
+Something I don’t want to mess with.”

 “Good.”